meavia-jing/sBlot/Documentation/Sblot Documentation.md

     padding: 2px;">Figure 1.
 A map with three contact areas (green, orange and purple dots and lines).</div>
 </center>

 [Part 2.3](#configmap) shows how to setup the config plot file for generating maps.
-[Part 3.2](#pythonmap) shows how to draw the maps.
+[Part 3.2](#pythonmap) shows how to execute the function to draw the maps.

 #### 1.1.1 Line map <a name="line"></a>
-Languages, which appear together in the same area and which neighbors in a Gabriel graph, are connected with a line.
-The thickness of lines indicates how often two languages are together. **Figure 2** shows the line map wtih 7 contact areas.
+The line map connects neighbouring sites belonging to the same cluster with a line.
+For language contact, these are neighbouring languages belonging to the same contact area.
+The line thickness indicates how often two sites are in the cluster together. **Figure 2** shows a line map for languages with 7 contact areas.
 <center>
     <img style="border-radius: 0.3125em;
     box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"